textpattern/textpattern.github.io/administration/links-panel.md

 1. Create a new link and edit existing ones.
 2. Manage your existing repository of links.

-So the link panel in a way combines what for *articles* is divided in two panels [Write](http://docs.textpattern.io/administration/write-panel) and [Articles](http://docs.textpattern.io/administration/articles-panel).
+So the Links panel in a way combines what for articles is divided in two panels 'Write' and 'Articles'.

 The first option is to create or edit a link - with the controls at the top of the panel: